 In a normal year, it would have taken time for the lumber supply chain to catch up.
 Unfortunately, the increased demand for homes has put further strain on this backed-up industry.

-Specifically, at Gateway some lumber prices have jumped almost 200% in the last 12 months.
-Spencer Foster, Gateway Project Manager, gives an example, “A standard 2×6 stud has increased more than 300% over the last year (from just over $3 to over $10 each).
+Specifically, some lumber prices have jumped almost 200% in the last 12 months.
+Spencer Foster, a Gateway project manager, gives an example: “A standard 2×6 stud has increased more than 300% over the last year (from just over $3 to over $10 each).
 When you have 300 studs in a house, it adds up quickly.”

 Copper and steel, two critical materials for new home builds, are also in short supply for the same reasons as lumber.
 With refined copper shortages of more than 2.1% in 2020, copper suppliers, especially in Chile, cannot meet the increased demands.
 It’s expected that demand for copper, used in wires and cables, will continue to overtake production through 2024.

 In the last quarter of 2020, unfulfilled steel orders hit a five-year high.
 Pricing for steel is the highest it’s been in at least 13 years, according to Reuters.
 Steel tariffs have contributed to already problematic supply and demand issues, drastically increasing steel prices in the last year.